 0:11 Life is about opportunities — creating them and embracing them.
 And for me, that was the Olympic dream.
 That's what defined me.
 That was my bliss.

-0:22 As a cross-country skier and member of the Australian ski team, headed towards the Winter Olympics, I was on a training bike ride with my fellow teammates.
+0:23 As a cross-country skier and member of the Australian ski team headed towards the Winter Olympics, I was on a training bike ride with my fellow teammates.
 As we made our way up towards the spectacular Blue Mountains west of Sydney, it was the perfect autumn day: sunshine, the smell of eucalypt and a dream.
 Life was good.
-We'd been on our bikes for around five and half hours when we got to the part of the ride that I loved, and that was the hills, because I loved the hills.
-And I got up off the seat of my bike, and I started pumping my legs, and as I sucked in the cold mountain air, I could feel it burning my lungs, and I looked up to see the sun shining in my face.
+We'd been on our bikes for around five-and-a-half hours when we got to the part of the ride that I loved, and that was the hills, because I loved the hills.
+I got up off the seat of my bike and I started pumping my legs, and as I sucked in the cold mountain air, I could feel it burning my lungs, and I looked up to see the sun shining in my face.

-2:13 For over 10 days, I drifted between two dimensions.
-I had an awareness of being in my body, but also being out of my body, somewhere else, watching from above as if it was happening to someone else.
+2:14 For over 10 days, I drifted between two dimensions.
+I had an awareness of being in my body, but also being out of my body, somewhere else, watching from above, as if it was happening to someone else.
 Why would I want to go back to a body that was so broken?

 2:38 "Come on.
 This is our opportunity."

 2:41 "No. That body is broken.
 It can no longer serve me."

 2:45 "Come on.
 Stay with me.
 We can do it.
 We can do it together."